gusye1234/gpt-readme/readme.md

 - `--language`: Selects the language for the README file.
 - `--demand`: Specifies additional requirements for the README generation.
 - `--out`: Specifies the path where the README file should be saved.
 - `--cache`: Enables or disables caching of generated summaries.
-Set to "on" or "off".
+Set to "True" or "False".

 Note: Before using `gpt_readme`, make sure you have configured your OpenAI API key.
 You can set the API key using the `OPENAI_API_KEY` environment variable.